jscottbranson/configs/README.md

 # configs
-Configuration Files For Vim, Tmux, &amp; R
+Configuration files for Vim, Tmux, &amp; R

 ##Synopsis
 This purpose of this project is to provide a consistent set of configuration